 How do I submit a claim for orthodontia expenses?

-You must submit a paper claim along with receipt of payment to Aetna.
+You must submit a paper reimbursement form along with receipt of payment to Aetna.
 Orthodontia claims will not be reimbursed through Streamline.
-Click here to access the paper claim form and visit Section 4 on the back of the form for more information.
+Click here to access the paper reimbursement form and visit Section 4 for more information.

 If I'm a U.S. citizen working outside of the United States, can I receive reimbursement from my health care FSA?

 Yes, your health care expenses are reimbursable.
 Simply submit a claim form.
 See FSA reimbursement forms under Take Action to access the Aetna health care FSA form.
 You can also fax the form to 888-238-3539.
 If you pay in foreign currency, please indicate the currency so Aetna can complete the conversion.